alvaroalea/QL_TheQuill_Tools/info/ql_database.md

 One byte per object giving the word_id for that object — used by the AUTOG / AUTOD / AUTOW / AUTOR operations.
 For example, in the Very Big Cave Adventure, object 4 ("A shiny brass lamp") has word 20 (LAMP) as its name.
 Objects with no name use a word_id of 0xFF.

 ## Format of saved game state

+THIS INFORMATION IS FOR CP/M, FOR QL IS NOT TESTED YET.

 The game state is saved as a 512-byte file with the extension .QGP.
 The first 256 bytes hold flags: